PatilShreyas/bytemask/docs/Writerside/topics/Introduction.md

 At runtime, the app retrieves values from the configuration class.
 These values are decrypted using the SHA-256 hash of the app's signing certificate.
 This hash is fetched in the runtime using the `PackageManager` API in Android.

-> This security measure helps prevent tampering.
-If someone tries to reverse engineer the app and rebuild it with
+> This security measure helps in the scenario of app tampering.
+If someone tries to reverse engineer the app and rebuild
-> their own code (_and a different signing key_), the app will crash at runtime.
-This is because the configuration keys
+> it with their own code (_and with a different signing key_), the app will crash at runtime.
+This is because the
-> are **encrypted using the app's original signing key**, and an **invalid key in the modified APK** will be a cause
+> configuration keys are **encrypted using the app's original signing key**, and an **invalid key in the modified APK**
-> to fail the decryption.
+> will be a cause to fail the decryption.

 See the flow for better understanding: